-The commonly observed Obsessive compulsive disorder symptoms are:
+The commonly Observed Obsessive-Compulsive disorder symptoms are:

 OCD is treatable, and when left untreated can cause devastating damage to the person suffering from the condition.
-Studies show that in all of the affected cases, more than 50% are severe, and the ratio of mild cases is as low as 25%.
+Studies show that in all of the affected cases, more than 50% are severe, and the percentage of mild cases is as low as 25%.

-The Effects of OCD can be traumatic from a physical and psychological standpoint.
-Obsessive-Compulsive disorder can hamper a person’s ability to maintain a personal relationship, a steady career, education, ability to start a family, access to one’s own children, interpersonal relationships, mental stress, and fear of intimacy, and more.
+The effects of OCD can be traumatic from a physical and psychological standpoint.
+Obsessive-Compulsive Disorder can hamper a person’s ability to maintain a personal relationship, a steady career, education, ability to start a family, access to one’s own children, interpersonal relationships, mental stress, and fear of intimacy, and more.

 Researchers around the world have spent countless hours trying to understand the root cause of this situation and are yet to ascertain the cause.
 However, medical doctors and researchers have narrowed down a list of possible factors that could cause this.
 These include neurobiological factors, pregnancy, stress, genetic factors or environmental catalysts that can occur at any point of time in a person’s life as an effect of certain events.

 Certain auto-immune conditions are also linked to OCD among infants.
-An OCD can be the body’s response to a PANDAS (Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal) Infection.
+OCD can be the body’s response to a PANDAS (Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal) Infection.